Azure/ResourceModules/docs/wiki/The library - Module design.md

 ### Diagnostic Settings

 The diagnostic settings may differ slightly, from resource to resource.
 Most notably, the `<LogsIfAny>` as well as `<MetricsIfAny>` may be different and have to be added by you.
+Also possible, and default setting is to use the category `allLogs`.
+If using `allLogs`, the other `<LogsIfAny>` are not needed.
 However, it may also happen that a given resource type simply doesn't support any metrics and/or logs.
 In this case, you can then remove the parameter and property from the module you develop.

 <details>
 <summary>Details</summary>